Interfacing...

 5) Start by pressing the enter/return key to clear the Arduino's buffer.

-6) Type the following commands, followed by pressing the enter/return key for each message (please be warned that the characters will not appear as you type them, but the Arduino rx/tx leds will blink, this is considered normal behavior):
+6) Type the following commands, followed by pressing the enter/return key for each message (please be warned that the characters will not appear as you type them, but the Arduino rx/tx LEDs will blink, this is considered normal behavior):

 w d 13 1